-Possession of controlled substances or alcohol by a student with or without consumption or usage will result in suspension for a minimum of 10 days pending further investigation for possible expulsion.
+Possession of controlled substances or alcohol by a student with or without consumption or usage will result in suspension not to exceed 10 days pending further investigation for possible expulsion or referral to a community drug and alcohol diversion program.
 If expulsion is determined to be warranted, the expulsion will be for a minimum of one academic quarter with or without continuing education services.